clickityKlein/Disaster-Response/README.md

 ## Results
-The Flask app was functional, however maybe the buld of the model could've been experimented with more.
+The Flask app was functional, however maybe the build of the model could've been experimented with more.

 Here are the metrics of model perfomance: